 These homemade raspberry almond cream scones are rich, flaky, and full of sweet, fresh raspberries.
-Plus, these raspberry scones begin with an easy scone recipe that uses simple ingredients, making the recipe come together quickly!
+Plus, these raspberry almond scones begin with an easy scone recipe that uses simple ingredients, making the recipe come together quickly!

 We love these raspberry almond cream scones, and this raspberry scone recipe makes for a perfect spring or summer breakfast, brunch, or afternoon snack!